kchulj/docs-bosagora-io/docs/13-flash-layer.md

 + Users do not need to open channels to every merchant individually
 + Fees are significantly smaller than on-chain fees
 + Payments are almost instantaneous.
 No waiting time for block confirmations.
-+ Scales to millions of users, and near infinite transactions/second
++ Scales to millions of users, and near-infinite transactions/second

-The idea of payment channels lead to the Bosagora *Flash Layer*.
+The idea of payment channels led to the Bosagora *Flash Layer*.

 ## Flash Layer